CuteLittleGoat/rpg-dataslate-relay/DataSlate_Offline/Disclaimer.md

 Use it locally.
 Use it privately.
 Use it for TTRPG sessions.

 Do not ask what the AI did to make it work.

----

-*For private TTRPG use.*

-> The icons are blessed, the dataslate is unreliable, the Firebase link is severed, and the heresy is now entirely your responsibility.